-- Project is open to 5 years old and up. - Calves must be in possession within 4 weeks of birth.
+- All Open Class entries will be made online at montezuma.fairentry.com by July 10, 2025. - Project is open to 5 years old to 8 year olds. - Calves must be in possession within 4 weeks of birth.
 Any newborn or orphan calf (Bull, steer, or Heifer) calved between January 1st and June 1st can be part of this project.
 Any number of calves may be utilized for this project, but only one calf (one per dairy, one per beef) may be brought to the fair for exhibition in the Bucket calf show. - Bucket calves may be returned next year in the market steer/heifer show or dairy show if the youth is of 4-H age.
 (8 as of January 1st.) - Calves must be bucket or bottle fed.
 No nursing permitted.
 No bucket calves with horns will be allowed to be exhibited at the fair. - Exhibitors are to follow "rules for exhibitor" in the fair book. - Grooming of the calf should include washing and brushing.
-Show stick and clipping are optional. - All calves will be shown on a rope or show halter - Calves must be entered in the bucket calf contest through Montezuma.fairentry.com by the close of fair entry. (check with extension office for specific dates)

-- Calf must be checked by the veterinarian during the beef weighin. - Exhibitors are REQUIRED TO BE AT PEN SET UP
+Show stick and clipping are optional. - All calves will be shown on a rope or show halter - Calves must be entered in the bucket calf contest through Montezuma.fairentry.com by the close of fair entry. (check with extension office for specific dates) - Calf must be checked by the veterinarian during the beef weighin. - Exhibitors are REQUIRED TO BE AT PEN SET UP

-4-H/FFA Classes General Exhibits
+4-H/FFA CLASSES GENERAL EXIBITS